-Why write it down?
+Why write down your goal?
+A dream is just a dream until you write it down on paper.
+Then it becomes a goal.
 You have now solidified your goal and it becomes a visual aid you can come back to.
 Did you know people who write out their goals are 42% (source – HuffPost) more likely to achieve them?
 Writing it down is the first step to completion.
 Whether it be to lose 10 lbs. or save $1000 for an emergency fund, you are well on your way.
-You are turning your dream into a concrete, realistic goal.
+You are turning your dream into a solid, realistic goal.
 Go get your pen and paper!

 It is best to set a small goal with a shorter timeline and go from there.
 I prefer setting new goals every three months.
 Yes, it is fine to set one-year and five-year goals but these goals should be broken down into smaller steps!

 Smart Goal Timeline Example:

 - Put $20 per week into a separate account

 - Check amount after three months ($240-$250)